abhimanyusingh00/hackerank_solutions-/README.md

 # hackerank_solutions-
-this repository contains all the solutions of hacker rank problems.
+This repository contains all the solutions of hacker rank problems in python language.